Presumptive Claims: Minimizing Exposure with Early Intervention & Case Management

 Heart & Lung Program (“BADGE”)

 Due to their professions, extreme stress and work conditions, first responders are much more susceptible to cardiovascular and lung diseases.
-So we developed a specialized medical and legal program to address the unique and specialized handling required for these claims: BADGE (Better Administration Dedication Guaranteeing Excellence).
+We developed a specialized medical program to address the unique and specialized handling required for these claims: BADGE (Better Administration Dedication Guaranteeing Excellence).

 This program combines disease management with Workers’ Comp case management, enabling the employee to benefit from the latest in quality cardiac healthcare while also receiving a constant source of support and education.